Tractable Approximation of Labeled Multi-Object Posterior Densities: Numerical Studies

-This subsection demonstrates the tracking performance of the proposed multi-scan GLMB approximation in tracking interacting objects under the repulsive social force model in Subsection \ref{subsec:repulsive_social_force}.
-Direct comparisons are shown with the standard multi-object dynamic model, which highlights the improvement of tracking performance due to the additional modeling of multi-object interactions.
+This subsection evaluates performance of the proposed multi-scan GLMB approximation in tracking interacting objects under the repulsive social force model of Subsection \ref{subsec:repulsive_social_force}.
+Direct comparisons with the standard multi-object dynamic model are shown to highlight the improvement in tracking performance due to modeling of multi-object interactions and the effectiveness of our approximation.

+The ground truth for this scenario shown in Figure \ref{fig:intro_fig} involves four objects over 100 time steps.
+At time $k=1$, four objects are born at widely separated positions and interact according to the social force model of Subsection \ref{subsec:repulsive_social_force} when they enter a circular region of radius $50m$; outside this region, their movements are independent.
+The repulsive interactions between the objects prevent them from crossing paths and result in evasive turns in the middle of the scenario.
+For simplicity all objects remain present for the entire duration.